They received the Holy Spirit. 8:14-25

 The business of truth

-Believers can often get worried about the gift of the Holy Spirit (God's gift of his intimate presence in our lives).
+Believers can often get worried about the gift of the Holy Spirit.
 We may wonder if we have received the Spirit.
 This is particularly so if we meet a Christian who, illustrating the events of the day of Pentecost, asks us "did you speak in tongues when you were converted?"
-Well, most of us haven't, so we end up feeling uneasy as to our standing as a believer.
+Most of us haven't, so we end up feeling uneasy as to our standing as a believer.

 The truth is, the modern day phenomenon of tongue-speaking probably has little to do with tongues in the New Testament.
 The New Testament tells us that at Pentecost, and at those moments when the gospel moved beyond Israel to the whole world, a miraculous fulfillment of Old Testament prophecy occurred - "your sons and daughters will prophecy."
 On the day of Pentecost the crowd said, "we hear them declaring the wonders of God in our own tongues."